 Linoleic acid has been reported to promote migration, invasion and angiogenesis of triple negative (ER-/PR-/HER2-) breast cancer cells in several studies.

-Insulin is a hormone well known to be involved in the metabolism of carbohydrates.
-However, insulin is also a growth factor that can stimulate cell proliferation and migration.
 High circulating insulin levels such as those typical of type 2 diabetes have been shown to increase the risk of breast cancer and its recurrence.
-Linoleic acid has been shown to amplify the deleterious responses to insulin in both ER+/PR+ and triple negative breast cancer cells.
+Insulin is a growth factor that can stimulate cell proliferation and migration.
+Linoleic acid has been shown to amplify such deleterious responses to insulin in both ER+/PR+ and triple negative breast cancer cells.

 Sunflower seeds are a dietary source of cadmium and copper

 Sunflower seeds grown for consumption as seeds are known as confectionary sunflower seeds.
 Of the products typically consumed as snack foods, pistachio and sunflower kernels are the richest in phytosterols, which can help lower cholesterol.
-Sunflower seeds are also a good dietary source of selenium and the lignan enterolactone, both of which are associated with reduced risk of breast cancer.
-However, as noted above, sunflower plants have a tendency to accumulate heavy metals, and the seeds and kernels can contain significant levels of iron, cadmium and copper.
+As noted above, sunflower seeds are also a good dietary source of selenium and enterolactone, both of which are associated with reduced risk of breast cancer.
+However, sunflower plants have a tendency to accumulate heavy metals, and the seeds and kernels can contain significant levels of iron, cadmium and copper.

 Cadmium

 U.S. confectionary sunflower seeds are grown primarily in North and South Dakota, a region with relatively high cadmium levels in the soil.
-Stricter European rules on cadmium in sunflower imports from the U.S. have caused confectionary sunflower seeds grown in U.S. soils with lower levels of cadmium to be diverted to the European market.
-Efforts have been under way for several years to breed sunflower hybrids that will take up less cadmium, however it is not clear to what extent U.S. consumers are benefiting from such efforts.
+Stricter European rules on cadmium in sunflower imports from the U.S. have caused confectionary sunflower seeds grown in soils with lower levels of cadmium to be diverted to the European market.
+Efforts have been under way for several years to breed sunflower hybrids that will take up less cadmium, however it is not clear to what extent U.S. consumers are benefiting.
 For more information regarding cadmium and breast cancer, please see cadmium increases breast cancer risk.

 Copper